sap-linuxlab/community.sles-for-sap/roles/hana-system-replication-hooks/README.md

 * Creates a sudoers to allow the HANA user access to the hook
 * Starts HANA

+Currently, the role supports the 'Scale-up Performance Optimized' scenario only.

+The role will search for following hooks and install them if present:

+* SAPHanaSR
+* susTkOver
+* susChkSrv

 ## Variables

+Many of the variables used in the `hana-system-replication` can be reused here.
+However, like all of the roles in the collection, this role can be used independently of the other roles.

 ### Required variables

-* hana_sid - the three character 'System ID' of the HANA installation.
+* hana-sid - the three character 'System ID' of the HANA installation.
-* hana_instance_number - the two digit instance ID of the HANA installation.
+* instance number - the two digit instance ID of the HANA installation.
+* hana_systemdb_password - the password of the HANA used that will update the
+* hana_system_replication_primary - the hostname of the primary node
+* hana_system_replication_secondary - the hostname of the secondary node

+### Optional variables

-* primary - the host in the play that is the primary SAP HANA System Replication server.
+* always_check_traces - enables the checking of HANA trace files for the correct installation of the System Replication hooks regardless of the system state.
+  The use of this feature is discouraged.
+Trace files checks are carried out automatically when hooks are freshly installed and do not usually need to be rechecked.
+If hooks are not yet installed, using this option will cause assertions to fail.
+Default is: false.

 An example playbook is available in the [playbooks directory](../../playbooks) of the repository.